dragonman117/USUACM2017CodeCompetition/compensation-15/README.md

 track of the time he has spent working on different days, but does not know how much money he has earned.
 Help him figure out the total compensation for the time worked.

-Time worked over 40 hours in a single week is paid at 150% of the hourly rate, and the compensation for each day is rounded to the nearest cent.
+Time worked during weekends and time worked over 40 hours during weekdays in a single week is paid at 150% of the hourly rate.
+The total compensation for all the time worked is rounded to the nearest cent.

 ## Input Format